White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Fuzzing RPC-based APIs

 Nowadays, there exist various RPC frameworks for building modern RPC-based APIs, e.g., Thrift~\cite{thrift}, gRPC~\cite{gRPC}, Dubbo~\cite{dubbo} and SOFARPC~\cite{sofarpc}.
 As discussed in Section~\ref{sub:rpcbg}, most of the techniques would result in \textit{RPCInterface}s (e.g., implemented as \texttt{interface} or \texttt{abstract class}) in their API implementations representing how the services can be accessed, together with a client-stub to make the actual RPC calls.
 Considering all the possible types of communication protocols supported by the different RPC frameworks, calling a RPC API directly from a fuzzer would be a major technical endeavor.
-Furthermore, it would require to support the different schema languages for each framework, like for example \texttt{.thrift} (see Figure~\ref{sub:thriftschema}) and \texttt{.proto} (see Figure~\ref{sub:gRPCschema}) formats, and the schema file might not be available, such as the APIs with SOFARPC and Dubbo.
+Furthermore, it would require to support the different schema languages for each framework, like for example \texttt{.thrift} (see Figure~\ref{sub:thriftschema}) and \texttt{.proto} (see Figure~\ref{sub:gRPCschema}) formats, and there would be limitations when the schema file might not be available, such as the APIs implemented with SOFARPC and Dubbo.

-In order to enable automating testing of RPC-based APIs in a more generic way, we propose a schema specification specific to RPC domain that formulates main concepts for facilitating invocations of RPC function calls (Section~\ref{subsubsec:rpcinterface}) and result analysis (Section~\ref{subsubsec:resultanalysi}).
-Such a specification could be extracted based on \textit{RPCInterface}s which are developed with various RPC frameworks, then employ client-libraries of the APIs to make the RPC calls.
-Figure~\ref{fig:rpcdto} represents Data Transfer Objects (DTO)s defined in our RPC schema specification with UML class diagram.
+In order to enable automating testing of RPC-based APIs in a more generic way, in this paper we propose a schema specification specific to RPC domain that formulates main concepts for facilitating invocations of RPC function calls and result analysis.
+Such a specification can be automatically extracted based on \textit{RPCInterface}s, regardless of which RPC framework is employed by the API.
+This schema defines the \emph{search space} for the fuzzing, as we will evolve test cases complying with such schema.
+Then, we employ the actual client-libraries of the APIs to make the RPC calls.